carbon-language/carbon-lang/llvm/docs/Proposals/GitHubMove.rst

 from SVN hosted on our own servers to Git hosted on GitHub.
 We are not proposing using GitHub's issue tracker, pull-requests, or code-review.

-Contributers will continue to earn commit access on demand under the Developer Policy, except that that a GitHub account will be required instead of SVN username/password-hash.
+Contributors will continue to earn commit access on demand under the Developer Policy, except that that a GitHub account will be required instead of SVN username/password-hash.